howls90/flashcards/README.md

 # Sound Flashcards

-Flashcards manage apk with allows to create private flashcard with associated pronunciation.
+The Flashcards Sound apk aim is to manage flashcards with translations and word/sentence sounds from different albums besides introduce quiz and features to help to study.

 ## Features
 * Manage Albums